fryderykhuang/NullGC/README.md

 If you have to use managed object (i.e. class) inside a struct, you can use `Pinned<T>` to pin the object down so that its address is fixed and can be stored on a non-GC rooted place.

-*Since .NET 5 there's a specific heap type for pinned object called [POH](https://devblogs.microsoft.com/dotnet/internals-of-the-poh/), the performance impact will be quite low.
+*Start from .NET 5 there's a specific heap type for pinned object called [POH](https://devblogs.microsoft.com/dotnet/internals-of-the-poh/), the performance impact will be quite low.

 ### Linq